Showing posts with label Messiah. Show all posts

 Tuesday, January 23, 2024

-Jesus means ‘Yahweh saves.’
-In this Man of Nazareth, the Salvation promised by the God of Abraham and Israel has arrived for all men.
+'Jesus’ means “Yahweh saves.”
+In the man of Nazareth, the salvation promised by the God of Abraham has arrived.

-The child carried by Mary was “begotten of the Holy Spirit.”
-The angel instructed Joseph to name the child ‘Jesus’: “Call his name Jesus, for he will save his people from their sins.”
-His name pointed to the saving act of God for humanity that was about to unfold.
-Men and women would behold the long-promised Salvation of Yahweh in Jesus of Nazareth.
+The child carried by Mary was “begotten of the Holy Spirit,” and Joseph was instructed to name this child ‘Jesus’: “Call his name Jesus, for he will save his people from their sins.”
+The name announced by the angel pointed to the saving act of God that was about to unfold in history – (Matthew 1:20-23).